 2015 Team Eye and Ear Members

-We are excited to introduce the members of Team Eye and Ear, the Mass.
-Eye and Ear marathon team that will participate in the 2015 Boston Marathon on April 20.
+We are so thankful to the members of Team Eye and Ear, the Mass.
+Eye and Ear marathon team that participated in the 2015 Boston Marathon on April 20.

 Team Eye and Ear members span a wide range of athletic abilities (novice to experienced marathoners) and walks of life.
 They are generous and dedicated individuals who are athletes, fundraisers and ambassadors for Mass.
 Eye and Ear.